PRamkiran/Log-Analysis-using-Gen-AI/README.md

-# CDoc: Chat with Your Document
+# Log Analysis using GenAI

 CDoc empowers you to have a conversation with your documents using local large language models (LLMs) and the power of Ollama, ChromaDB, and LangChain.